adas7232/adas7232.github.io/_posts/2022-11-10-The-Meaning-of-Y-cap.md

 paginate: true
 usemathjax: true
 ---
+Y-capacitors and X-capacitors are common in the high voltage or traction voltage components of a battery electric vehicle (BEV).
+They are also present in the charging equipment.
+To understand why Y-cap and X-cap are needed, an understanding of different types noises is also needed.
+[Here](https://techweb.rohm.com/knowledge/emc/s-emc/01-s-emc/6899#:~:text=Common%20mode%20noise%20is%20noise,to%20the%20power%20supply%20line.) is a good article describing normal mode and common mode noises in a high-voltage system.
+A good overview of a traction voltage system (TVS), low voltage system (LVS), signal system (SS) normally present in any BEV are given below.
 ### Traction Voltage System
-In most cases TVS is floating system on top of the vehicle chassis where all high voltage components are individually grounded to chassis as shown in the figure below.
-In practical, designing a TVS for a EV is a little more complicated than what is seen in the figure.
+In most cases, traction voltage system (TVS) is a floating system on top of the vehicle chassis where all high-voltage components are individually grounded to the chassis as shown in the figure below.
+In practice, designing a TVS for an EV is a little more complicated than what is seen in the figure.
 The following considerations are almost mandatory for safety, compatibility, packaging constraints, UN or local regulations.
 - Size of the cables
 - Length and routing of the cables
 - Choice of connectors and its HVIL compatibility